arooba75/demo-repo/README.md

 Staged files are files that are ready to be committed to the repository you are working on.

-The shorthand command for git add --all is git add -A
+The shorthand command for git add --all is git add -A This change is done from git website by  arooba